 A compulsive lie results from or is related to an irresistible urge, especially one that is against one’s conscious wishes.
 A pathological lie is involved, caused by, or of the nature of a physical or mental disease.
 As for the distinctions?
 Who cares!
 It’s splitting hairs.
 On one hand, it could easily be argued that the addict is a compulsive liar while on the other hand, the brain disease that is attributed to it makes it pathological.
 Again, who cares!
 The good news is, by addressing the addiction, both of these scenarios are very fixable.
 Let’s not waste too much time trying to diagnose what kind of lie it is with the exception of the sociopath.

-- They talk a lot, yet don’t really say very much; of substance at least.
+- They talk a lot, yet don’t really say very much; of any substance at least

 - They will often use polar opposite extremes in their dialog that include either over the top positive or over the top negative comments.